KshitijPingle/Project-2-CPSC-335/README.md

 The input "time" must be within ["0:00", "23:59"] to be a valid time.
 The input (duration_of_meetings) must be in minutes, (i.e. 2 hours = '120' minutes)

-### Executing program
+### Executing program:
 #### Once changes are made to 'input.json',
 Open up a terminal within this directory and run "python main.py" to run the program
-Changes will be made in 'output.txt'
+Changes will be made within 'output.txt'

 ## Output.txt
 Prints number of test cases performed and output for each test case